-- The Association shall appoint two (2) representatives to serve on an advisory committee to assist in the appointment of the Dean of Instruction and the Dean of Students. - C. All applicants for such openings shall be notified of the disposition of their application prior to the publication of the name of the successful applicant.
+- 1. The Association shall appoint two (2) representatives to serve on an advisory committee to assist in the appointment of the Dean of Instruction and the Dean of Students. - C. All applicants for such openings shall be notified via U.S. Mail of the disposition of their application prior to the publication of the name of the successful applicant.